Skip to main content

 received network actions.
 In the usual case of a conflict of

-duplicating a network action, the definition of the network action
+duplicating a network action, the definition of a network action MUST

 8. Node Capability Signaling